 Lost or damaged books

 Students should take good care of library materials when using them and carrying them in their backpacks.
 Books should be kept away from food, drink and pets.
 Please be aware: younger siblings need supervision and should never write or draw in library books.
 It is helpful when students establish a safe place to store library materials when at home away from young siblings and pets.
-Accidents do happen, however, and damaged or lost books must be paid for before new materials can be checked out.
+Accidents do happen, however, and damaged or lost books must be replaced before new materials can be checked out.
 This policy should in no way deter library use, but rather help students recognize their responsibility and demonstrate respect for shared resources.